stencila/nixta/README.md

 ## Status

 :warning: Experimental and in early development.
-At this stage we are experimenting with what features Nixster will have and how it will add value to reproducible workflows.
+At this stage we are experimenting with what features Nixta will have and how it will add value to reproducible workflows.
 Feedback and contributions welcome! :heart:.

 ## Demo